Investor's sentiment in multi-agent model of the continuous double auction: Introduction. OB and volume.

-Our nonlinear Markov multi-agent model is analytically soluble and at the same time reproduces the complex behavior of the real market.
-Our approach is conceptually similar to an attempt to explain classical Brownian motion through a mechanical model of a heavy particle interacting with the ideal gas (see \cite{SS}).
+In the first few seconds after the news announcement market participants submit about 300 orders to the exchange.
+They are mostly sell orders and their volume can be quite big.
+This can be seen from steep slope of the blue diagram.
+At the same time practically nobody submit buy orders to the exchange as can be seen from the yellow diagram.
+For this short period randomness disappears and system behaves deterministically.

+To simulate this collective phenomenon we propose a new, completely rigorous mathematical model of the order book and price formation.
+Our model is based on ideas of nonequlibrium statistical mechanics.
 Proofs of the existence of the process and its convergence to an equilibrium are given in a technical paper \cite{MV}.
 All the mathematical results of this paper are new.

-The results of numerical simulations for our model are depicted in Fig 2.
-The first graph represents two slowly changing hidden functions $L(t)$ and $M(t)$.
-The second graph represents price dynamics and the third the volume of trading.
-These last two graphs are very similar to their real counterparts in Fig. 1.
+Our approach is conceptually similar to an attempt to explain classical Brownian motion through a mechanical model of a heavy particle interacting with the ideal gas, see \cite{SS}.